Harvey Weinstein's Accusers

 Image Source: Getty / Tristan Fewings

-On Wednesday, Oct.
-11, model and actress Cara Delevingne shared her own alleged experience with Weinstein with reporter Yashar Ali, who posted her statement to Twitter:
+On Oct.
+11, 2017, model and actor Cara Delevingne shared her alleged experience with Weinstein with reporter Yashar Ali, who posted her statement on Twitter:

 — Yashar Ali 🐘 (@yashar) October 11, 2017